saeyslab/nichenetr/vignettes/seurat_wrapper_circos.md

 Wilcoxon test.

-The number of top-ranked ligands that are further used to predict active target genes and construct an active ligand-receptor network is 20 by default.
+The number of top-ranked ligands that are further used to predict active target genes and construct an active ligand-receptor network is 30 by default, but we will only choose the top 20 to not overcrowd the circos plot.

 To perform the NicheNet analysis with these specifications, run the
 following: